eduvpn/documentation/EXPIRE_AT_NIGHT.md

 # Expire At Night

-In vpn=user-portal >= 2.3.10 it is possible to expire VPN sessions at night instead of exactly after the duration specified in `sessionExpiry`.
+In vpn-user-portal >= 2.3.10 it is possible to expire VPN sessions at night instead of exactly after the duration specified in `sessionExpiry`.
 The goal is to prevent that the user will be disconnected from the VPN during working hours.

 By VPN session expiry we mean the moment at which the VPN session won't work anymore without the user authenticating/authorizing again.
-The default after which a session expires is 90 days, but can be modified by the administrator.
+The default after which a session expires is 90 days, but this can be modified by the administrator.

-The idea is to expire sessions always at 04:00 in the morning on the day before the actual expiry as determined by `sessionExpiry`.
-The expiry will consider the timezone set in the PHP configuration of the VPN server.
+The `sessionExpiry` becomes the upper bound of when the session will expire.
+The new expiry is moved back in time until the first 04:00 is reached.
+This could be the same day, or the previous day if the time is currently between 00:00 and 04:00.

 **NOTE**: currently the nightly expiry ONLY works when the `sessionExpiry` is `P7D` (7 days) or longer.
 We may implement this also for sessions that expire